owntech-foundation/Core/docs/twistAPI.md

 !!!
 Note ""
-    This API is compatible with TWIST, with a set of functions to control the output power.
+    This API is designed to work with the TWIST hardware, providing a set of functions to manage and control the output power.

 ## Features

 === " "
     ![TWIST schema](images/TWIST_illustration.svg){ width=200 align=left }
-    - Different control mode : voltage and peak current mode.
+    - **Versatile Control Modes**: The API supports both voltage and peak current control modes, allowing you to choose the best option for your specific application.
-    - 2 legs can independently work with different topology : boost, buck
+    - **Independent Leg Operation**: Each of the two legs can operate independently with different topologies, such as boost or buck, offering greater flexibility in power management.
-    - Configure different paramaters for power electronics (dead time, phase shift)
+    - **Configure different paramaters** for power electronics (dead time, phase shift)
-    - Simplified ADC value retrieval
+    - **Simplified ADC value retrieval**
-    - See [TWIST hardware specifications](https://github.com/owntech-foundation/TWIST) for more detail on TWIST board.
+    - Refer to [TWIST hardware specifications](https://github.com/owntech-foundation/TWIST) for more detail on TWIST board.

 ## Initialization sequence